danielsz/mmailer/README.md

 ## Status

-This program makes me happy.
-It solves one of my problems.
-It may not be a beginner's friendly program.
+This program makes me happy as it solves one of my problems.
+It may not be a beginner's friendly program, however.
 You might want to wait for the web interface if it all seems a little bit too involved.

 ## TODO